craftcms/docs/docs/5.x/reference/config/app.md

 ### Queue

-Craft’s job queue is powered by the [Yii2 Queue Extension](https://github.com/yiisoft/yii2-queue).
+Craft’s [queue](../../system/queue.md) is powered by the [Yii2 Queue Extension](https://github.com/yiisoft/yii2-queue).
 By default, Craft will use a [custom queue driver](craft5:craft\queue\Queue) based on the extension’s [DB driver](https://github.com/yiisoft/yii2-queue/blob/master/docs/guide/driver-db.md).

 Switching to a different driver by overriding Craft’s `queue` component from `config/app.php` will result in a loss of visibility into the queue’s state from the control panel.
 Instead of replacing the entire component, set your custom queue driver config on <craft5:craft\queue\Queue::$proxyQueue>: